 We have compiled information for our odorants useful for delivering the appropriate concentration of odorant during experimentation, as well as for comparing structural and sorption properties of the odorants.
 The saturated headspace concentration calculations make the simplifying assumption that the odorants behave as ideal gases, though real gases exhibit different properties, such as being more compressible and occupying space.
 An equation of state which accounts for such differences would provide more accurate measures of these values, though reported constants for such functions are limited.
 Further, the mixture of the odorant and the solvent is assumed to behave as an ideal mixture; that is, the two are chemically inert, totally miscible at all proportions, and the intermolecular forces of like molecules are equal to those between dissimilar molecules.
 This is an assumption which is better for certain odorants and worse for others, but is necessary to apply Raoult's Law as the available miscibility/chemical potential information is limited for these systems.
 The presented dilution factors, owing to the assumptions made, are intended for use as approximations only.

 For our lab, medium chain triglycerides oil (MCT oil), also known as caprylic/caproic acid, is used as the solvent because it is highly inert, odorless, inexpensive, and has a low viscosity.
 It is routinely used as a carrier oil in perfumes and other beauty products due to these properties.
-In addition, most odorants are readily miscible with this solvent, making it an appropriate choice when considering Raoult's Law.
+In addition, most odorants are readily miscible with this solvent.

 Download an Excel spreadsheet of information for Wachowiak lab odorants here.